 San Diego breweries

 San Diego has more recently become famous for its craft beer industry.
 The city boasts more than 150 breweries and is one of the best cities for beer in the USA.
 While visiting San Diego, take a guided brewery tour or taste some local craft beers.
-Take a sip and immerse yourself in San Diego’s craft beer scene.
+At Pure Brewing, you have the choice of three fabulous locations in which to try their sample of colorful beer flights.